 It is, but in early April, the most profuse flowers remain the snowdrops.
-Squirrels love to rearrange them, but they don’t seem to eat them, and neither do the rabbits, although they did cautiously nibble on one last year.
+Squirrels love to rearrange them, but they don’t seem to eat them, and neither do the rabbits, although they did cautiously nibble one last year.

 We are roughly two weeks behind where we were last year, based on last year’s photographs.
 Everything I mention in this post was in bloom at this time last year.
 The weather changes so much from year to year that I cannot tell you which year is closer to normal—or if there is a normal any more.